7db9a/magic-wormhole-container/README.md

 # magic-wormhole container

-Easily send and receive files using Magic Wormhole from a docker container.
+Easily send and receive files using a containerized Magic Wormhole.

 To learn more about Magic Wormhole:

 `https://github.com/magic-wormhole/magic-wormhole`

-## Caveat
+### Caveats

-The docker image is a little overboard as it uses nix-pkgs to install magic-wormhole.
+ Works great great, but the docker image is a little overboard as it uses nix-pkgs to install magic-wormhole.
 I had it handy because I use this formulation to install other packages on wormhole related projects and I prefer nix-pkgs to do it.

 ### Setup